ABD: Default Exception Abduction in Finite First Order Worlds: Related Work

 \section{Related Work}

-\paragraph{Abduction, Defaults, and Non-Monotonic Reasoning.} Abduction is often formalized as selecting hypotheses that, when added to background knowledge, entail observations while satisfying integrity constraints, typically with a preference for parsimonious explanations \cite{poole1989explanation,kakas1992abductive,eiter1995complexity}.
+\textbf{Abduction, Defaults, and Non-Monotonic Reasoning.} Abduction is often formalized as selecting hypotheses that, when added to background knowledge, entail observations while satisfying integrity constraints, typically with a preference for parsimonious explanations \cite{poole1989explanation,kakas1992abductive,eiter1995complexity}.
 This connects directly to non-monotonic KR frameworks for defeasible rules and exceptions, including default logic and circumscription \cite{reiter1980default,mccarthy1980circumscription}, and stable-model/answer-set semantics that support explicit minimization principles (including ``minimize abnormalities'' encodings) \cite{gelfond1988stable,baral2003kr,brewka2011answer,gebser2012answer}.
-Our benchmark adopts a solver-friendly abnormality-predicate encoding with finite grounding, but evaluates more than satisfiability: we quantify \emph{parsimony gaps} between a model's proposed exception rule and a solver-computed minimum-exception lower bound, and we test whether the learned exception policy remains valid under held-out worlds.
+Recent benchmark work has also tested LLMs directly on ASP solving, showing that full answer-set computation remains substantially harder than ASP entailment or answer-set verification \cite{RenEtAl2025ASPBench}.
+Our benchmark adopts a solver-friendly abnormality-predicate encoding with finite grounding, but evaluates more than satisfiability: we quantify \emph{parsimony gaps} between a model's proposed exception rule and a solver-computed minimum-exception lower bound, and we test whether the learned exception policy remains valid on holdout worlds.

-\paragraph{Abductive Logic Programming and Diagnosis.} Abductive logic programming (ALP) provides a general framework for explanation under integrity constraints and has been developed in both logic-programming and KR traditions \cite{kakas1992abductive,denecker2002abduction}.
+\textbf{Abductive Logic Programming and Diagnosis.} Abductive logic programming (ALP) provides a general framework for explanation under integrity constraints and has been developed in both logic-programming and KR traditions \cite{kakas1992abductive,denecker2002abduction}.
 Model-based diagnosis similarly treats faults/abnormalities as latent causes chosen to restore consistency, often with minimality criteria and hitting-set structure \cite{reiter1987theory,dekleer1987diagnosing,hamscher1992readings}.
 Our setting differs in interface and emphasis: the hypothesis is an explicit \emph{first-order definition} of an abnormality predicate (not a set of abduced ground facts), and it must satisfy a \emph{multi-world} specification, which makes it possible to separate repair-by-case from compact exception structure that generalizes.